xqft1/pizza/README.md

 Bitcoin had Bitcoin Pizza Day.

-SATOPIZZA has an entire protocol dedicated to it.
+PIZZA has an entire protocol dedicated to it.

 ---

-# ⚠️ Disclaimer
+# Disclaimer

-SATOPIZZA is experimental software.
+PIZZA is experimental software.

 Nothing in this repository constitutes financial advice, investment advice, legal advice, dietary advice, or pizza advice.